-Should you take your motorhome to Spain this winter Motorhoming in Spain over winter offers predictable and warm weather, colourful fiestas and cheap living.
-This makes Spain the number one spot for motohomes to spend the winter.
+Should you take your motorhome to Spain this winter?
+Motorhoming in Spain over winter offers predictable and warm weather, colourful fiestas and cheap living.
+This makes Spain the number one spot for motorhomes to spend the winter.
 But there are lots of other warm, beautiful and interesting places to motorhome in winter, read on to find out more…

 This map, courtesy of mapdeplanet.com shows the average winter temperatures across Europe in January.
-But it’s not all about temperatures; it’s about predictability, air currents, wind, sunshine hours and sometimes, a bit of luck!
+If you’re wondering whether Portugal, Spain or Italy is the best destination, remember that it’s not all about temperatures; it’s about predictability, air currents, wind, sunshine hours and sometimes, a bit of luck!

 Where to Motorhome in Winter

 Southern Spain is the first choice for many.
 Motorhome in Spain over winter here and you will get some of the best winter sun in Europe.

 For the best sun in Spain, head for the Costa del Sol, the stretch of coast between Estepona and Malaga.
 With stunning beaches and vibrant towns and cities, this is a dream motorhome winter sun destination.
 There is a pay-off though; sites are few with small pitches and expensive.
 Wild camping is difficult as the coast is already over-developed and finding a decent place for more than a few nights in a motorhome can be a challenge.
 The whole area is busy, busy, busy year round with loads to do if you’re a party animal!
 We stayed at both Camping Cabopino and Camping La Bella Vista.
 Both are sites where lots of motorhomes come to Spain to spend the whole winter, so there is limited availability for drop-in pitches.
 If your intention is to spend months of winter in Spanish campsites, you will need to book well in advance.